 The output-of-results mechanism within the MALET language allows the user to issue messages to the system B display, the dayfile, and/or the output file.
-Additional capabilities allow the user to accumulate error messages in the PP display buffer and control the point in time at which a picture of the display is sent to the active output file.
+Additional capabilities allow the user to accumulate error messages in the PP display buffer and to control the time at which a picture of the display is sent to the active output file.